-All school staff have received training in mental health awareness from Mental Health First Aid England and as a result they are likely to become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Mrs Sharon Reynolds or Mrs Sarah Downing, our Mental Health and Emotional Wellbeing Leads.
+All school staff have received training in mental health awareness and as a result they are likely to become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with our Mental Health and Emotional Wellbeing Lead.